-This post is in response to the people who’ve used search engines to find “places to see celebrities in nashville”, “star gazing franklin”, “where to find nashville celebrities”, and others — and ended up here at our site.
+This post is in response to all the people who’ve used search engines to find “places to see celebrities in nashville”, “star gazing franklin”, “where to find nashville celebrities”, and other similar searches — and ended up here at our site.

-Even though we’re definitely not part of the “in” crowd around Nashville, but we do see a good deal of celebrities whenever we’re out & about.
+Even though we’re definitely not part of the “in” crowd around Nashville, we still happen see a lot of celebrities whenever we’re out & about.

-Of course, we’re excluding all of the music venues and locations where “stars” are on hand for a specific function.
+Of course, we’re excluding all of the music venues and locations where the stars are on hand for a specific function.